OSDeploy/GitBook/osmedia/how-to/build-an-osmedia-library.md

 ![](/assets/2018-06-18_11-29-13.png)

-Then you should use the following naming standards
+Then you should use the following naming standards as they include the date of the last update

 ```
 Windows 10 Enterprise 1607 x86 2016-11